Skip to content

 Phase rationale:

-• Phase 0 (Foundation): Address org technical debt, establish FSC data model, stand up environments and CI/CD before any feature work begins.
+• Phase 0 (Foundation): Address org technical debt, migrate from the FSC managed package to FSC Core standard objects, stand up environments and CI/CD before any feature work begins.
 The existing Public Read/Write OWD, 85 custom objects, and untested triggers must be remediated before expansion.

-• Phase 1 (Wealth Enhancement): Deliver value to existing division first — advisors get a better console, custodian integrations go through MuleSoft, sharing model is hardened with Chinese wall.
+• Phase 1 (Wealth Enhancement): Deliver value to existing division first — advisors get a better console, custodian integrations go through MuleSoft, sharing model is hardened with the Chinese wall isolation pattern (Commercial Lending record type + Apex Managed Sharing + FLS on MNPI flag).
 This builds confidence before the more disruptive banking migration.

-• Phase 2 (Banking Onboarding): Migrate banking data and staff before Dynamics 365 contract renewal (14-month deadline) and data center lease expiry (22 months).
+• Phase 2 (Banking Onboarding): Migrate banking data, banking staff, and the 1.2 TB SharePoint document library before Dynamics 365 contract renewal (14-month deadline) and data center lease expiry (22 months).
 Banking staff retrained during this phase with union-compliant communication plan.
 If Phase 2 slips, mitigation options: accelerate data migration by running parallel with Phase 1, negotiate 3-month Dynamics extension, or migrate data first and have banking staff use standard Salesforce UI temporarily.

 • Phase 3 (Client Portal): Launch only after both divisions are live and the unified data model is stable — the portal depends on complete household data across both divisions for accurate portfolio views.